DICOM to BIDs Conversion

 dcm2bids is a JSON-driven tool for converting DICOM files.
 While not as flexible as heudiconv, dcm2bids is easier to learn and has a conversion configuration that is simpler to setup and modify for users less familiar with programming.

 This documentation contains a tutorial for setting up a dcm2bids conversion on the Tutorials/BIDS Conversion page.
-You can also refer to dcm2bids’ tutorial for futher help.
+You can also refer to dcm2bids’ tutorial for further help.

 The Conversion Config File